-The available information on the allowable deviation for a given school from the actual percent black in a given district showed figures as big as 34 percentage points for schools with more blacks than the district average and 24 points for schools with fewer blacks than the average.
+The available information on the deviation that would be allowed for a given school from the actual percentage of blacks in a given district showed figures as high as 34 percentage points for schools with more blacks than the district average and 24 points for schools with fewer blacks than the average.
 However, it appeared, when the court decisions were viewed over time, that the allowable deviations from the district percentage of blacks were decreasing.
-Therefore, the School Board of Alachua County, with this trend in mind, decided arbitrarily to seek a plan that would keep the percent black within five points on either side of the district percentage of 30 (in other words, each school would be required to have between 25 and 35 percent blacks), a decision that would yield an average deviation from 30 percent of somewhat less than five points, a figure small enough to appear likely to gain court approval.
+Therefore, the school board of Alachua County, with this trend in mind, decided arbitrarily to seek a plan that would keep the percentage of blacks within 5 points on either side of the district percentage of 30 (in other words, each school would be required to have between 25 and 35 percent blacks), a decision that would yield an average deviation from 30 percent of somewhat less than 5 points, a figure small enough to appear likely to gain court approval.

-With this constraint decided upon, the next step was to consider the problem of assigning students to schools to meet the desired objective, plus others that might be appropriate (such as keeping the additional distances traveled by students down to acceptable levels).

-To paraphrase the technical arguments of the analysts, they constructed a model of the situation in this way: The school district under consideration was divided into a fairly large number of student locations, each location being considered to be where the students are who live in the immediately surrounding area; this location may be thought of as the location of a schoolbus stop.
-For each location two sets of facts were known: the numbers of white and black students, and the distances from the location to each available school in the district.
-The distance considered was the distance that would have to be traveled by a vehicle on streets to go from the location to the school by the most direct route.
+The next step was to consider the problem of assigning students to schools to meet the desired objective, plus other problems such as keeping the additional distances traveled by students down to acceptable levels.
+For this purpose the analysts constructed a model of the situation.
+The school district was divided into a large number of student locations. each of which may be thought of as being the size of one block and the location of a school bus stop.
+For each location the analysts knew the numbers of white and black students living there and their current grade assignments, and the distances from the location to each available school in the district by the most direct routes.

-The decisions to be made using this starting point are how many white and how many black students from each location to assign to each school under these restrictions:
+The numbers of white and black students from each location that had to be assigned to each school were then determined under these restrictions:

-1. Each student is to be assigned to exactly one school.

-2. Each school is to have assigned to it a number of students equal to its capacity, which is known in advance.

-3. The proportion of black students assigned to each school must lie between 25 and 35 percent of its capacity.
+- 1) Each student was to be assigned to exactly one school. - 2) Each school was to have assigned to it a number of students equal to its capacity, which was known in advance. - 3) The proportion of black students assigned to each school was to be between 25 and 35 percent of its capacity.

-In addition, some desirable features were added: No assignment would be made that caused a student to be bused more than ten miles from home to school, and no student who lived within two miles of an appropriate school would be bused at all (that is, the student would walk to his nearest neighborhood school).
+Some desirable features were also added:

+- 4) No assignment would be made that caused a student to be bused more than 10 miles from home to school. - 5) Any student who lived within 2 miles of an appropriate school would not be bused at all-he or she would walk.